sarahciston/codingcare/posts/guide.md

 "I'd love to see this outside of the university setting.
 I wish this existed for urban professionals.
 I feel like not all of my Silicon Valley friends would partake in something like this, because they're so burnt out on code.
 But I'm sure there's a lot of people that are still wanting to have this conversation."

-—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab {: .quote .attrib }
+—Samir Ghosh, they/them, UC Santa Cruz Computer Science, USC Ahmanson Lab {: .quote .attrib }

 "It's small and tight, and we have a bunch of regulars. but I also feel like maybe there are other people out there who were not reaching who might be interested or where we can like the community, would benefit from having them as well, we're even like not just individuals. like other organizations like, I think, the a student assembly for accessibility with having some discussions about technological accessibility."
 {: .quote }

-–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC {: .quote .attrib }
+-Katherine Yang, she/her, USC Media Arts + Practice, Linguistics, Computer Science {: .quote .attrib }

 <div class="play-along box" markdown="1">